Since 1997

 That’s why many directors feel R&Rs are helpful for awareness, but don’t touch the deeper operational bottlenecks that determine whether a child actually gets care.

-- What if you had the tools to directly manage visibility, enrollment, parent communication, and subsidy reporting in real time?
+In other words, instead of relying on agencies to list your program, what if you had the right tools to manage your visibility, enrollment, parent communication, and subsidy reporting all in real time?

-This is where technology, specifically childcare management software, is quietly reshaping the access equation.
+This is where technology, especially childcare management software, is quietly making a real difference in improving access.

 How Technology Changes the Equation